NickMRamirez/elk/cheatsheet.md

 ## Delete an index

 ```
-DELETE /website
+DELETE /blog
 ```

-## Add a document of type "blog", specifying an ID of "1"
+## Add a document of type "article", specifying an ID of "1"

 ```
-PUT /website/blogs/1
+PUT /blog/article/1
 {
   "title": "First entry",
   "content": "My first entry"
 }
 ```

-## Add a document of type "blog", specifying an ID of "1", but only if it does not already exist
+## Add a document of type "article", specifying an ID of "1", but only if it does not already exist

 ```
-PUT /website/blogs/1/_create
+PUT /blog/article/1/_create
 {
   "title": "First entry",
   "content": "My first entry"
 }
 ```

-## Add a document of type "blog", but let Elasticsearch autogenerate the ID
+## Add a document of type "article", but let Elasticsearch autogenerate the ID

 ```
-POST /website/blogs
+POST /blog/article
 {
     "title": "Second entry",
     "content": "My second entry"